aroragarvit/BullQueue-Server/README.md

 5. Worker process picks up the job and:
    - Downloads the file from the URL
    - Parses the JSONL file line by line
+   - Processes conversations in batches of 50 for better performance
    - Creates conversation records in the database
    - Links conversations to the file
    - Updates the file status to completed
+   - Reports progress throughout the operation
-6. Client can check processing status via GET /api/files/:fileId
+6. Client can check processing status via GET /api/files/:fileId or GET /api/jobs/:jobId/progress

+## Batch Processing

+The server uses batch processing to efficiently handle large JSONL files:

+- Each batch contains up to 50 conversation records
+- Batches are processed sequentially to avoid overwhelming the database
+- Progress is reported as a percentage of total lines processed
+- Database insertions use bulk operations for better performance

 ## Database Schema